ahillss/ParsingMachine/README.md

 ### Event

 A function representing an event, it is used in a *transition*.
 The return boolean determines whether or not the event succeeds.
-The *postPtr* is a pointer to a variable containing the current parsing position.
+The *posPtr* is a pointer to a variable containing the current parsing position.
 If the event returns true then the current position will be updated with the value being pointed to.
 The *userdata* is used to point to the data being parsed.

 ```C
 bool event_A(PARMAC_POS *posPtr,void *userdata) {